Oleksandr (Sasha) Kondrashov

 At the conclusion of this course, the student should be able:

-- Identify five ways of Ukrainian immigration to Canada
+- Identify five waves of Ukrainian immigration to Canada

 - Examine socio-economic and social-cultural adaptation experiences of Ukrainian immigrants in Canada